Top Menu

 This is how the closet looked after covering those shelves, patching the Sheetrock, and laying the baseboard without securing it.

-I had some visitors that were coming to stay for a few days.
-I didn't want to have a huge mess.
-This area was cleaned up, and that closet was arranged the best I could while I had the time to finish this project completely.
+I had some visitors coming to stay for a few days, and I didn't want to have a huge mess.
+I cleaned up this area and arranged that closet the best I could while I had the time to finish this project completely.

-As you see, I utilized the same shelves; they were covered.
-All the details about those shelves will be shared in an upcoming post.
+As you can see, I utilized the same shelves; they were covered.
+I will share all the details about those shelves in an upcoming post.

-I still needed to build the doors as I'm not a fan of open shelving, especially in the hallway.
-Oh, I also needed to paint the base cabinet and add hardware, but that's something I will share during my next post when I'm also revealing how this closet turned out.
+I still needed to build the doors, as I'm not a fan of open shelving, especially in the hallway.
+Oh, and I also needed to paint the base cabinet and add hardware, but that's something I will share during my next post when I reveal how this closet turned out.

 Thanks for stopping by!

 Take a look at the video.
-AI is helping me put a voice onto those vids, as I struggle in that department. ;)
+AI is helping me put a voice onto those videos, as I struggle in that department. ;)

 UPDATE: